Michigan Foreign Qualification

 Visit LARA's Corporation Online Filing System to complete and submit the Application for Certificate of Authority to Transact Business in Michigan (Form CSCL/CD-760).

-Michigan Foreign Qualification for C Corporation
+Michigan Foreign Qualification for Corporation

 If you are "transacting business" in Michigan, you are required to register by mail or in-person with Michigan's Department of Licensing and Regulatory Affairs (LARA) for a Certificate of Authority.
 In lieu of defining what is considered as "transacting business," the state does provide a list of activities not constituting "transacting business."
 Note: Upon filing, LARA will assign you a 9-digit Corporate ID Number.
 You will also receive a separate Customer ID (CID) and PIN to access LARA's Corporation Online Filing System (COFS).
+The fee is $20 for nonprofit organizations.

 1. Acquire a Certificate of Certificate of Existence